What a year – so far!

 While I brainstorm and write, I like to cook or paint.
 If I have busy hands and a warm oven, the ideas start popping.
 I have to keep a dishtowel next to my laptop on the counter so I can wipe my hands before I start typing notes to myself or I’ll end up with a keyboard full of gravy.
 Here’s a Turkey Wellington I made while I worked on one of my book projects.
 It was delicious and the book should be fun too – it’s about Southern ladies (who do things like bake Turkey Wellingtons).

-I’ve also been finishing up a children’s book project I started about a year ago.
-I can’t tell you much about it now, but I feel like God sent me into the garage to build a bicycle, then changed the plans, and I turned around to find a Ferrari.
-It’s going to be so awesome, you’ll love it.
+It’s been a great feeling to be in the final stages of writing a children’s book / project I started about a year ago.
+I can’t tell you much about it now, but I feel like God sent me into the garage to build a bicycle, then changed the plans, and I looked up to find a Ferrari.
+It’s going to be so awesome, and I know you’ll love it.
 This note over my desk from C.S.
 Lewis sums up my goal.
 I am over the top excited!

 And speaking of excitement, it’s Mardi Gras season here on the Gulf Coast, and people are going wild.
 I announced the Knights of Ecor Rouge parade last week with Mark Swally for WABF1480.com.
 We had listeners from several different states as well as overseas military personnel.

 Valentine’s Day also happens to be, “Book Giving Day.” – I know, I just found out about it as well.
 The idea is to give books to children to teach them the love of reading.
 Isn’t that nice?
 I’m a sappy romantic, but not on Valentine’s Day.
 I think it’s too forced and and I don’t eat candy anyway.
 (I know, what a little joy killer I am).
 But isn’t it nicer to receive flowers or gifts on days when you least expect it?
 I’ll celebrate the day by pruning my fig tree and giving a book to a child.
-It’s an excellent reminder to support good literature for children.
+Bob will probably grill something delicious for me.
+He’s a sweetie like that.

 I hope your year is shaping up to be a good one.
 It’s going to be smooth sailing from here, right?
 Happy Valentine’s Day, Happy Mardi Gras, Happy Book Giving Day and Happy Rest-of-2026 Day to you!